JoseVale-pt/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [José Vale]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 19, Sunday, 2020].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Restarting the challenge and finally putting the HTML and CSS knowledge in practice.
+I am using the #DailyUI tasks to get ideas for projects.
+The image is the prototype made in @AdobeXD, the code will be available soon in CodePen and GitHub

 ### R1D2
+End the Introductions for Basic CSS + Applied Visual Design + Applied Accessibility + Responsive Web Design + CSS Flexbox with @freeCodeCamp.
+Need to recap Responsive Web Design

+### R1D3

+### R1D4